Wake Up To Mental Clarity: How Sleep Enhances Cognitive Function

 Sleep acts as a restorative mechanism for the brain, aiding in the removal of neurotoxic waste that accumulates during waking hours.

-The process also allows neurons to repair themselves and reorganise their – factors that contribute significantly to cognitive function.
+The process also allows neurons to repair themselves and reorganise their connections – factors that contribute significantly to cognitive function.

 Research has demonstrated that adequate sleep fosters better mental clarity by enhancing concentration levels and boosting creativity.